A Legacy of Partnership

 NATIONAL BEST PRACTICES

-Our multidisciplinary team includes experts in water resources, transportation, urban planning, environmental science and construction management working across the U.S. This geographic diversity allows us to draw from the best practices and innovations trusted and applied by our own Freese and Nichols experts, bringing industry-leading infrastructure solutions to each of our community partners.
+Our multidisciplinary team includes experts in water resources, transportation, urban planning, environmental science and construction management working across the U.S. This geographic diversity allows us to draw from the best practices and innovations trusted and applied by our own Freese and

 LEARN MORE ABOUT OUR MORE THAN 130-YEAR HISTORY

-Environmental Expertise for DOTs
+Environmental Services for DOTs

 Our environmental expertise is integral to our work with DOTs.
 We offer comprehensive environmental permitting and documentation services, verifying that all projects comply with state and federal regulations.
 Our team conducts thorough environmental impact assessments, noise analyses and utilizes drone photo imagery to accurately capture and assess project sites.
 We are committed to environmental stewardship and work diligently to minimize the ecological footprint of our projects.

-Understanding High Growth for Small Communities
+Understanding High Growth for All Communities

-The Ports to Plains initiative will have a significant impact on our West Texas communities.
+The Ports-to-Plains initiative will have a significant impact on our West Texas communities.
 As such, it will be helpful to partner with someone who has been through it before.
 Freese and Nichols has direct experience to draw from to help lead your community through the impending high-growth period.
 We can help anticipate what is coming and show a path through it, including how to leverage and maximize state and federal funding for needs that arise.